Tail Optimality and Performance Analysis of the Nudge*(M) Scheduling Algorithm: Introduction

-The paper is structured as follows.
+The paper is composed of nine sections followed by references and an E-companion, the six sections of which are labeled as EC.1 to EC.6.
 Section \ref{sec:model} presents the model as well as the family of scheduling algorithms under consideration.
-Explicit results for the ATIR and optimal $M$ for Nudge-$M$ are derived in Section \ref{sec:ATIR}, where the heavy traffic setting is studied in subsection \ref{sec:heavy}.
-The optimality of Nudge-$M$ in $\mathcal{F}$ with respect to the ATIR is established in Section \ref{sec:opt}.
-In Sections \ref{sec:swap} and \ref{sec:mean} the distribution of the number of times that a type-2 job is passed and the mean response time of Nudge-$M$ are analyzed, respectively.
-A numerical method to compute the response time distribution of a type-2 job under Nudge-$M$ is developed in Section \ref{sec:t2}, while the same is done for a type-1 job in Section \ref{sec:t1}.
-Finally conclusions are drawn and future work is discussed in Section \ref{sec:conc}.
+Explicit results for the ATIR and optimal $M$ for Nudge*$(M)$ are derived in Section \ref{sec:ATIR}, where the heavy traffic setting is studied in Section \ref{sec:heavy}.
+The optimality of Nudge*$(M)$ in $\mathcal{F}$ with respect to the ATIR is established in Section \ref{sec:opt}.
+In Section \ref{sec:split} we look at the problem of how to best split arriving jobs into two types based on their size in order to minimize the tail of the response time using Nudge*$(M)$, while Section \ref{sec:multi} illustrates that Nudge$^*(M)$ can also reduce tails in a multi-server setting.
+A numerical method to compute the response time distribution of a type-2 job under Nudge*$(M)$ is developed in Section \ref{sec:t2}, while the same is done for a type-1 job in Section \ref{app:t1}.
+Conclusions are drawn and future work is discussed in Section \ref{sec:conc}.
+In Section \ref{app:mean} the mean response time of Nudge*$(M)$ is analyzed.
+Some of the proofs in the main body of the paper are presented in the first four sections of the E-companion.